TheRemote/Legendary-Bedrock-Container/README.md

 <br>
 Log files with timestamps are stored in the "logs" folder.

+<h2>Version Override</h2>
+In some scenarios you may want to run a specific version of the Bedrock server.
+That is now possible by using the "Version" environment variable: <pre>docker run -it -v yourvolumename:/minecraft -e Version=1.18.33.02 -p 19132:19132/udp -p 19132:19132 05jchambers/legendary-bedrock-container:latest</pre>
+This is useful if Microsoft hasn't released versions of the client and dedicated server at the same time so you can match whichever version your players can connect with.

 <h2>Buy A Coffee / Donate</h2>
 <p>People have expressed some interest in this (you are all saints, thank you, truly)</p>
 <ul>